The risky moment can look like a polished answer.

 The failure path looks like this:

-4. The staff member reviews for tone and usefulness while the load-bearing claims remain unchecked.
+The staff member reviews for tone and usefulness while the claims that matter remain unchecked.

 The dangerous step is treating AI output as verified because it sounds competent.